 Elevate smaller pots on side tables and plant stands to gain a different perspective, adding depth to the overall feel of the planting arrangement.
 A cluster of potted plants surrounding a seating area is a great way to make the experience of sitting outdoors feel more immersive.

 Winter can take its toll on garden buildings.
-Use the free time now to check sheds and greenhouses, making sure they are still in good stead.
-‘A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and plants within them stay healthy,’ advise the experts.
+Use your free time now to check and learn how to paint a shed or even a greenhouse.
+'A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and plants within them stay healthy,' advise the experts.

 To do this for free, put shout outs for leftover paint on Facebook and other social media, and ask around.
 It won't necessarily match, of course, in which case pick a striped multicolour look, or try painting a mural.